openstack-archive/tripleo-heat-templates/docker/services/README.rst

 TripleO currently relies on Kolla docker containers.
 Kolla supports container customization and we are making use of this feature within TripleO to inject puppet (our configuration tool of choice) into the Kolla base images.
+The undercloud nova-scheduler also requires openstack-tripleo-common to provide custom filters.

 To build Kolla images for TripleO adjust your kolla config to build your centos base image with puppet using the example below:

 .. code-block::